Dictionary learning under global sparsity constraint: Dictionary learning under global sparsity constraint: model and algorithm

 Thus, both models (\ref{e1}) and (\ref{e2}) can be efficiently solved, i.e., both of the column and row updating steps of the proposed algorithm can be effectively implemented, by employing the existing methods in sparse coding and sparse PCA, respectively.

-The remaining issues are then how to appropriately specify the initial dictionary $D$ and the coefficient matrix $A$ in step 1, and when to terminate the iterative process in step 2 of the proposed algorithm.
-In our experiments, $D$ and $A$ were simply initialized with data signals and sparse matrix with $K$ non-zero elements, whose positions are randomly generated in the matrix, respectively.
-As for the termination of the algorithm, since the entire representation error of signals, i.e., the objective function of ($P_K$), decrease monotonically under the fixed global sparsity constraint throughout the iterative process (see details in the next section), the algorithm can reasonably be terminated when the decrease in value of the objective function is smaller then some preset small threshold, or the process has reached the pre-specified number of iterations.
+The remaining issues are then how to appropriately specify the initial dictionary $\textbf{D}$ and the coefficient matrix $\textbf{A}$ in step 1, and when to terminate the iterative process in step 2 of the proposed algorithm.
+In our experiments, $\textbf{D}$ and $\textbf{A}$ were simply initialized with data signals and sparse matrix with $K$ non-zero elements, whose positions are randomly generated in the matrix, respectively.
+By counting the nonzero element numbers of each column vector $\textbf{a}_i^c$ and each row vector $\textbf{a}_i^r$ of the initialized $\textbf{A}$, the sparsity $k_i^c$ and $k_i^r$ are simultaneously specified.
+As for the termination of the algorithm, since the entire representation error of signals, i.e., the objective function of ($P_K$), decreases monotonically under the fixed global sparsity constraint throughout the iterative process, the algorithm can be reasonably terminated when the decrease in value of the objective function is smaller than some preset small threshold, or the process has reached the pre-specified number of iterations.

-Now we investigate the convergence and the computational complexity of the proposed algorithm in the next section.